-October 2016 is Gender Issues Month!
+October 2017 is Neighbours & Borders Issues Month!
 Yet again, we are holding a month-long online event.
-This is an asynchronous event, developed with the aim of sharing ideas about teaching English with a conscience, this year through the lens of “Gender”.
+This is an asynchronous event, developed with the aim of sharing ideas about teaching English with a conscience.

 We would like to provide a platform where we can come together as a community of educators, teaching English through inspirational communication about real issues of concern to all global citizens.